zpinto/learn-flaskRESTful-dev-deployment/README.md

   - An extension of Flask that helps developers build APIs that follow REST principles faster
   - Allows you to create resource classes that have HTTP methods as member functions

-**All overided HTTP methods in a Flask-RESTful resources must take the exact same arguments**
+**All overridden HTTP methods in a Flask-RESTful resources must take the exact same arguments**

 ### Flask-JWT/ Flask-JWT-Extended ([Documentation](https://flask-jwt-extended.readthedocs.io/en/stable/))

 Allows your application to handle user authentication by issuing a user an auth and refresh token that must be sent each time the user makes a request to the API that requires authentication.

-After a given amount of time, the session experises and the user must get a new authtoken by logging in again or refreshing with their refresh token.
+After a given amount of time, the session expires and the user must get a new authtoken by logging in again or refreshing with their refresh token.

 More on this later and in the code itself!